dascritch/cpu-audio/INSTALL.md

 <script src="./cpu-audio.js" async></script>
 ```

 Do not forget to add a `lang=""` attribute in the hosting `<html>` tag.
 Elsewhere, the component will try to guess user's language via the browser preferences.
+Actual version only have english and french locales, [may be can you help us ?](https://github.com/dascritch/cpu-audio/blob/master/CONTRIBUTING.md)

 Invoking element
 ----------------